For enquiring minds, one thing usually leads to another and another...

 It features a left-facing profile of Dr. Heinrich Traun (1838-1909) along with the inscription July

 MDCCCXCIII, the Roman numeral for 1893.
-According to Dr. Hendrik Böttcher of the New York-Hamburg
+According to Dr. Hendrik Böttcher of the Museum of Work, it is

-According to Dr. Böttcher, it is probable that the New York-Hamburg Gummi-Waaren Compagnie did
+According to Dr. Böttcher, it is probable that the New-York-Hamburg Gummi-Kamm Compagnie did

 make hard rubber tokens for their trading posts in Africa.
 Around 1902 the company changed its name to Dr.